Mahakaal (1994 film)

-Mahakaal (also known as Mahakaal: The Monster) is a 1994 Indian horror film directed by Shyam Ramsay and Tulsi Ramsay.
-It was loosely plagiarised off of the American horror film A Nightmare on Elm Street (1984) and was also the last film produced by Ramsay Brothers.
+Mahakaal, also known as Mahakaal: The Monster, is a 1994 Indian Hindi-language horror film directed by Shyam Ramsay and Tulsi Ramsay, known as the Ramsay Brothers.
+The film borrows numerous elements from the 1984 American film A Nightmare on Elm Street and its sequels, including its antagonist, Shakaal—who, like Elm Street's Freddy Krueger, is a razor-gloved killer who can murder people through their dreams.

+Blending elements of mysticism, black magic and slapstick comedy, Mahakaal is the second Bollywood film derived from A Nightmare on Elm Street, following 1989's Khooni Murda, which was produced by Mohan Bhakri.
+Mahakaal was also the last horror film produced by Shyam and Tulsi Ramsay.
+It was a moderate commercial success upon its theatrical release on 11 February 1994.

 Plot

-A college student Seema sees in her nightmare that a horrible looking man wearing steel claw gloves attacks her.
+A college student, Seema, has a nightmare that a horrible looking man wearing steel claw gloves and attacks her.
 She wakes up to find that she has real wounds on her arm.
-Later her friend Anita too sees the same nightmare and finds real wounds on her arm.
+Later her friend Anita too has the same nightmare and finds real wounds on her arm.

 Anita tells her parents about her nightmare.
 Her father, who is a policeman, refuses to believe it.
-Later, Seema is attacked again in her dream and she dies because of the wounds.
+Later, Seema is attacked again in her dream and she dies of the wounds.
 Her boyfriend is put in police lockup where he sees the horrible man who makes snakes appear by magic.
 The boyfriend dies of snake-bite.
 Later, Anita and her mother catch Anita's father taking out a metal clawed glove from his drawer, so he is forced to reveal the secret that an evil magician Shakaal had been kidnapping children and sacrificing them to increase his evil powers.

-Seven years back, Shakaal had killed Anita's sister too.
+Seven years ago, Shakaal had killed Anita's sister too.
 Finally, Shakaal kidnaps Anita.
 As her father knows Shakaal's place, he arrives with Anita's boyfriend and they manage to kill him and save Anita.